Communio-Templorum/bylaws/Articles-of-Incorporation.md

 1. Patres Familias are encouraged to join a local Curia or a temple of the Cultic Priesthood.

 ## 8. Officers

+### Pontifex Maximus

+1. The Pontifex Maximus shall be an ordained Pontiff or Flamen of a Cultic Priesthood or an ordained Minister or Magister of the Ministerial Priesthood, and shall have held such position for at least ten years before being elected Pontifex Maximus.
+1. The Pontifex Maximus shall be elected by the Board of Directors.
+1. A special meeting of the Board of Directors shall be called by the Vice Chair within three months of any vacancy for Pontifex Maximus.

 ### Rex Sacrorum